bennypowers/bennypowers.dev/posts/2025-12-04-custom-elements-dev-server.md

 That's why I built **cem serve**: an opinionated development server designed specifically for web components and HTML.

+![Screenshot of cem dev server with an rh-avatar demo and knobs visible][screenshot]

 ## What is cem serve?

 Think **Storybook for HTML**.
 It's a *custom-elements manifest-driven*